mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Add Gutenberg Block so site visitors can print the blog
+* Increased post rendering from 500ms to 200ms per post

 = 1.2.3 =
 * Fixed a bug from 1.2.0 that caused text resizing to not load
 * Fixed some featured images not loading because of unusual REST API response